-With many courts on summer break, product liability cases have slowed down some as we enter August.
+With many courts on summer break, product liability lawsuits have slowed down some as we enter August.
 But that doesn’t mean anything’s truly slowed down in the legal world of consumer protection!
 The EPA and FDA continue to produce new findings and work with corporations to ensure product safety, while consumers advocate for themselves in regional and local courts.

 Cancer Risk from Textured Breast Implants